PeymanKh/Turkish_Cryptocurrency_Exchanges_Data_Story/README.md

 scrapy genspider spiderName URL
 ```

-After initializing your project using above codes, You can see the project's spider script in the following format:
+After initializing your project using above commands, You can see your project's spider.py in the following format:

 ```python
 import scrapy